How to Start Biking to Work

 3. Multi-Modal Transit.
 Investigate if you can take your bike on the train or bus for a portion of the ride.
 This significantly cuts down on the amount of work (and sweat) required to complete the trip.
 You might even be able to wear your work clothes on the commute.

 Where can I find more answers to commuting questions?

-Ready to get the wheels rolling and put your bike to work into action?
-Receive a free PDF checklist in your inbox and get started today.
+Ready to get the wheels rolling and put your bike into action?
+Receive a monthly dose of inspiration and never release a product release or insider deal.

 Have something to add?
 Share your bike commuting wisdom in the comments!